Criminal and Administrative Cases

 Victim’s Motive and Past Misconduct

 When she accused our client, the victim was facing an Administrative Separation for misconduct and her second NJP/Mast in 16 months (this requires an automatic separation).
 A day after she was told that she was facing separation, she cried rape against our client.
-We also learned that the alleged victim received Non-judicial punishment for false official statement and other misconduct in September 2014.
+We also learned that the alleged victim received Non-judicial punishment for false official statement and other misconduct.
 She even tried to lie her way out of her Mast/NJP but was convicted nonetheless.
-During 2015, she was under investigation for various other crimes.

 Did the Coast Guard do the right thing?
 You be the judge.